Homa/rhelements.github.io/docs/framework-integration/rhelements-angularjs-integration.md

         Note: Don't forget to add type="module" in script tag.

-3. Using the web component
+5. Using installed web component

     Replace this block of code: